 Make sure you submit these “alerts” to sites where your target audiences are.
 Don’t just share all your posts on your Facebook wall, because there you will mostly be reaching your friends and family connections, and they are certainly not the only people who will be interested in what you are writing about.
 Reach out to a larger population of potentially interested readers!

 Let me explain this idea of self-promotion with a simple calculation:

 - You publish a new post and submit or share it to 50 social bookmarking/networking sites.

-- Every site sends you 1 visitor, or 50 in total.
+- Every site sends you one visitor or 50 in total.

-- If your content is really shareable, and contains quality content, it will be shared further.
-Let’s assume that 20 of those 50 people share it on their social networking sites, which in-turn sends 2 visits for every share.
+- If your content is shareable and has quality content, people will share it.
+Let’s assume that 20 of those 50 people share it on their social networking sites, which in-turn sends two visits for every share.

 - Total traffic: (50*1) + (20*2) = 90 visits, and from there the process will continue.